LasHarry/Knowledge_Base_Tool/README.md

 This Python [Flask](https://flask.palletsprojects.com/en/2.2.x/) project was developed as part of the master course **Development Methods of Applied Intelligent Software Systems** in the winter semester 2022/23 at Riga Technical University.

+## System requirements

+Following Flask libraries should be installed via `pip`:
+- sqlite3
+- Flask
+- Flask-Bootstrap
+- Flask-WTF / wtforms
+- Flask-SQLAlchemy (Has to be Version 2.5.1!)

 ## System Design and Functionality

 **Database insert and autocomplete function**